Why You Need a Few Motorhome Tips Before Your RV/ Motorhome Trip

 In new vehicles, it was usual to find a proper full-sized spare tyre.
 Then, to save weight and cost, this idea was ditched, and the ‘space saver’ wheel introduced – a smaller and lighter ‘limp home’ tyre that you could fit yourself.
 Nowadays, don’t be surprised to find that there is no spare tyre whatsoever.

 Our start-up would have been just that much easier if we knew about these motorhome tips beforehand.
-But hey, that’s also the fun part of learning and overcoming the challenges of an adventure.
+But hey, that’s also the fun part of learning and overcoming the challenges of a road trip adventure.

 Pin and Save for Later